War Horse (play): Synopsis

 A foal is auctioned for sale in Devon, the United Kingdom.
-Hoping to give it to his son Ned, Arthur Narracott bids on the foal; instead, his brother Ted competes with him and bids 39 guineas—an exorbitant amount that Arthur can't meet - and wins the foal.
+Hoping to give it to his son Billy, Arthur Narracott bids on the foal; instead, his brother Ted competes with him and bids 39 guineas—an exorbitant amount that Arthur can't meet – and wins the foal.
 Ted is the local drunkard and thought to be a coward, for refusing to have fought together with his brother in the earlier Boer War in South Africa.
 At the auction, Ted used money reserved to pay his farm mortgage.
 Ted's wife Rose fears they will lose their farm.
 Their son Albert promises to raise the foal and train him for sale.
 The boy names the foal Joey, and forms a strong bond with the horse during training.

-Jealous of his cousin Albert, Ned convinces his father to get Ted drunk and make a bet: if Joey (bred and trained as a hunter, not a plough horse) can be taught to plough within a week, Arthur will pay Ted 39 guineas, the auction price.
-If Joey won't plough, Ned gets the horse.
+Jealous of his cousin Albert, Billy convinces his father to get Ted drunk and make a bet: if Joey (bred and trained as a hunter, not a plough horse) can be taught to plough within a week, Arthur will pay Ted 39 guineas, the auction price.
+If Joey won't plough, Billy gets the horse.
 Albert successfully teaches Joey to pull the plough and gets to keep him.

 News of the outbreak of World War I reaches Devon.
 When Ted sells Joey to the cavalry, Albert is crushed.
 Captain James Nicholls, who often sketched Albert riding the hunter, promises that he will personally look after the fine horse.
-At the same time, Arthur enlists Ned to fight despite his protests.
-Arthur gives Ned his grandfather's knife for protection.
+At the same time, Arthur enlists Billy to fight despite his protests.
+Arthur gives Billy his grandfather's knife for protection.
 Joey and Topthorn (another army horse) are shipped to France.
 The charges of the British cavalry are overwhelmed by the fire from German machine guns, representing their new technology.
 During the first charge, Nicholls is shot and killed.
-Ned is assigned to ride Joey into battle and is captured by German troops.
+Billy is assigned to ride Joey into battle and is captured by German troops.

 Nicholls's sketchbook is sent to Albert, who learns Joey is serving "unprotected" in France.
 He lies about his age, enlists in the army and goes to France.
 There he befriends Private David Taylor, a fellow soldier.